itsrobel/sync/README.md

 - [ ] Re structure the project so that there is only one copy of each file in "files" that is updated on client writes to the latest version

-- [ ] restructure the application for max code re use among each client and server
+- [x] restructure the application for max code re use among each client and server
-  - [ ] basically put each exe in cmd and everything else in internal
+  - [x] basically put each exe in cmd and everything else in internal
+- [ ] change the font of the editor js thing to something that doesn't look ugly

 ### Bonus